smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/AutomlRegressor.md

 The "__OPTIONS__" clause allows you to change the value of a parameter in the AutomlRegressor model.
 The definition of each parameter is as follows.

-- "target" : sets the name of the column that has the target value for the regression model.
+- "target": sets the name of the column that has the target value for the regression model.

 **EVALUATE Example**